JrcStuds/pokemon-battle/README.md

 - Up-Down-Left-Right can be controlled with the arrow keys, WASD, or the joystick/dpad on a controller
 - A (select/confirm) is X or Enter on a keyboard, or button0 on a controller (usually A, but on the school snes controllers it's the top one)
-- B (back) is Z or RShift on a keyboard, or button1 on a controller (usually B, but on the school snes controller's it's the right one)
+- B (back) is Z or RShift on a keyboard, or button1 on a controller (usually B, but on the school snes controllers it's the right one)

 ## How to Play